Springtime Tallahassee: Antebellum Krewe

-The Antebellum Krewe represents the period from 1825 to 1860 when northern planters moved south to the fertile lands of Leon County.
+The Antebellum Krewe represents the period from 1825–1860 when northern planters moved south to the fertile lands of Leon County.
 Tallahassee enjoyed social and political development during this period.
 The nephew of Napoleon Bonaparte, Prince Achille Murat and his wife Catherine Willis Gray, the grandniece of George Washington settled at Bellevue, and became prominent citizens of this community.
 Florida became the 27th state in 1845 with a population of 66,500.
-The krewe collects canned and dry goods and gently used coats and blankets for donation to a local charity.
-The krewe's basic theme is southern charm and hospitality.
+The Krewe collects canned and dry goods and gently used coats and blankets for donation to a local charity.
+The Krewe's basic theme is southern charm and hospitality.

 War and Reconstruction Krewe

-The War and Reconstruction Krewe represents the period of 1861-1900 and the American Civil War.
+The War and Reconstruction Krewe represents the period from 1861–1900 and the American Civil War.
 Tallahassee was the only southern capital east of the Mississippi River not captured by the Union troops.
-War & Reconstruction Krewe members wear period clothing with women in dresses from the 1865-1900 time period.
+War & Reconstruction Krewe members wear period clothing with women in dresses from the 1865–1900 time period.
 This included bustled dresses and hoop skirts.
-Men are also suitably dressed for our period.
-Our costume consultant will help any Krewe member find the perfect outfit.
-Our time period includes the Civil War and the reconstruction period.
+Men are also suitably dressed for the period.
+A costume consultant will help any Krewe member find the perfect outfit.
+The time period includes the Civil War and the reconstruction period.